arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 - It allows to combine our newly created ``NonIdxCoordLabeller`` with other labellers as we did in the previous section.

-Another option is to go for a much more customized look, and handle everything on :class:`~arviz.labels.IdxLabeller.make_label_vert` to get labels like "Correlation between subjects x and y".
+Another option is to go for a much more customized look, and handle everything on :meth:`~arviz.labels.BaseLabeller.make_label_vert` to get labels like "Correlation between subjects x and y".

 .. ipython:: python